partydragen/Nameless-Store/README.md

 # Nameless-Store

 ## Requirements
-- NamelessMC version 2 pre-release 10
+- NamelessMC version 2 pre-release 12
-- Paypal business account

 ## Installation:
 - Upload the contents of the **upload** directory straight into your NamelessMC installation's directory